aws-samples/aws-php-sample/README.md

     export AWS_SECRET_KEY="your-aws-secret-access-key"

-See the [Security Credentials](http://aws.amazon.com/security-credentials) page for more information on getting your keys and the [AWS SDK for PHP documentation](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/configuration.html) covers a number of other ways to set credentials.
+See the [Security Credentials](http://aws.amazon.com/security-credentials) page for more information on getting your keys.
+You can also set your credentials in a couple of other ways.
+See the [AWS SDK for PHP documentation](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/configuration.html) for more information.

 ## Running the S3 sample